-- postcard to a friend as they pretend they are visiting their chosen places.
-In what city/state is the place located?
-What is there to see or do there?
-What is the weather/climate like?
-In what region of the United States is it located?
-What is unique or special about the place? - 4.
-Provide students with an outline map of the United States that includes state outlines.
+- Provide students with an outline map of the 5.
+United States that includes state outlines.
 Ask students to label the fifty states and mark the location of each place featured in the book on the map.
-(Students may use the map at the beginning or end of the book as a guide.)
+(Students may consult the map in the book as a guide.)
 Then ask students to research and label the state capital and one national landmark in each state.
 In addition, have students identify the five regions of the United States (west, southwest, midwest, southeast, northeast) using five different colors, and label the Pacific and Atlantic Oceans.
 Students should also mark their home location on the map and star any states they have visited.
 Discuss what a compass rose is and the purpose it serves on a map.
-Finally, encourage students to test their United States geography knowledge with a U.S. State Labeling Quiz. - 5.
-Ask students to select a state featured in one of the poems to research further and create a state fact card or a travel brochure using the Travel Brochures lesson plan from ReadWriteThink.org, encouraging people to visit.
-Have students include state facts: state size, motto/nickname, capital, population, region, and climate/geography.
+Finally, encourage students to test their United States geography knowledge with a U.S. State labeling quiz. - 6.
+Ask students to select a state featured in one of the poems to research further and create a state fact card or travel brochure encouraging people to visit.
+Students should include state facts, such as state capital, size, motto/nickname, population, region, and climate/geography.
 What is there to see or do?
-What national landmarks or parks are located here?
-What is the culture like?
-Students should include pictures, maps, and interesting facts and details about the state. - 6.
+What national landmarks are located here?
+Students should include pictures, maps, and interesting facts. - 7.
 Provide students with paper bags and assign each student a different state to research and present.
-On the outside of the paper bag, have students include state fact information, such as the state name, capital, and motto, and a cutout of the state.
-Inside the paper bag, ask students to include six items that describe and represent the state based on the following topics: history, food, sports, tourism, geography, and economy.
-Then have students present their state bags to the class, describing how the items in the bag represent and relate to their states. - 7.
-In groups, have students work to research a well-known place in their city that is important to the community history and culture.
+On the outside of the paper bag, have students include state fact information, including the state name, capital, and a cutout of the state.
+Inside the paper bag, ask students to collect and include six items that describe and represent the state based on the following topics: history, food, sports, tourism, geography, and economy.
+Then have students present their state bags to the class, describing how the items represent and relate to their states.

+8. In groups, have students research a place in their city or town that is important to the community history and/or culture.
 What is the place?
 Where is it located?
-Why is it important to the local community?
-How is it also important to United States history and culture?
-What is being done to protect the place or how can people help protect it?
-Have students share their research with the class and together create a map of the places in their community. - 8.
-Ask students learn about national parks with lesson plans from the National Park Foundation and National Park Service, and have students research the process for how a park becomes a national park.
+Why is it important to the community?
+How is it important to the United States?
+Have students share their research with the class and together create a map of all the places in their community.